satya164/react-native-tab-view/README.md

 - `bounces` - whether the tab bar bounces when scrolling
 - `useNativeDriver` - whether to use native animations
 - `tabStyle` - style object for the individual tabs in the tab bar
+- `activeTabStyle` - style object for the individual active tab in the tab bar
 - `indicatorStyle` - style object for the active indicator
 - `labelStyle` - style object for the tab item label
 - `style` - style object for the tab bar